thiagocrepaldi/ryzen-ai-documentation/docs/getstartex.rst

      - The ResNet model trained using CIFAR-10 is provided in .pt format.
    * - Quantization
      - ``resnet_quantize.py``
-     - Convert the model to the NPU-deployable model by performing Post-Training Quantization flow using VitisAI ONNX Quantization.
+     - Convert the model to the NPU-deployable model by performing Post-Training Quantization flow using Quark ONNX Quantization.
    * - Deployment - Python
      - ``predict.py``
      -  Run the Quantized model using the ONNX Runtime code.
 We demonstrate running the model on both CPU and NPU.